chrisgrieser/nvim-rip-substitute/README.md

 - **History** of previous substitutions.
 - **Performant**: In a file with 5000 lines and thousands of matches, still performs *blazingly fast.™*
+- **Workspace-wide substitutions**: Optionally, execute the substitution on all files in the current working directory with the same extension.
 - **Regex101 integration**: Open the planned substitution in a preconfigured [regex101](https://regex101.com/) browser tab for debugging.
 - **Quality-of-Life features**: automatic prefill of the escaped cursorword,